 - Emotional isolating others, tormenting, hiding books, threatening gestures, ridicule, humiliation, intimidating, excluding, manipulation and coercion. - Physical pushing, kicking, hitting, biting, punching or any use of violence - Racist racial taunts, graffiti, gestures - Sexual unwanted physical contact, inappropriate touching, abusive comments, homophobic abuse, exposure to inappropriate films etc - Verbal name calling, sarcasm, spreading rumours, threats, teasing, belittling SEN/Disability.
-Negative reference or actions associated with special need or disability - Cultural taunts, inappropriate reference to cultural diversity - Religious negative reference or actions regarding personal belief, dress code or dietary requirements. - Online /cyber posting on social media, sharing photos, sending nasty text messages, social exclusion - Indirect Can include the exploitation of individuals
+Negative reference or actions associated with special need or disability - Cultural taunts, inappropriate reference to cultural diversity - Religious negative reference or actions regarding personal belief, dress code or dietary requirements. - Online/cyber posting on social media, sharing photos, sending nasty text messages, social exclusion - Indirect Can include the exploitation of individuals group of children.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face-to-face (both physically and verbally) and are never acceptable.
+We have a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated.
+We reinforce throughout the school that it should never be passed off as "banter", "just having a laugh", "a part of growing up" or "boys being boys" as we believe that this could lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse, leading to children accepting it as normal and not coming forward to report it

-Child on Child abuses can be physical, emotional, sexual and exploitative.
+Child-on-Child abuses can be physical, emotional, sexual and exploitative.
 Such allegations where a child is suffering significant harm by another child or a group of children, then a response under our Child Protection procedures will be carried out by the Designated Safeguarding Lead.